Oneday2010/milestone-project2/README.md

 ### COFFEEQUIZ

-There are three quizs with timer function and progess bar and shows the correct answer with green color and orange color with wrong answer.
+There are four quizs with timer function and progess bar and shows the correct answer with green color and orange color with wrong answer.
 End of quiz get the percentage of quiz answer result with friendly image and comments.